 3. APPENDIX B - Common Handicapping Scenarios - Procedures for Pro Shops & Handicapping Administrators (includes application of the correct GOLF Link score status)

-4. APPENDIX C - HANDICAPPING POLICY QUESTIONS THAT EACH CLUB WILL NEED TO RESOLVE
+4. APPENDIX C - HANDICAPPING POLICY QUESTIONS AND ANSWERS

 A. Are we going to handicap the Conforming Social Scores of our Members?
 (NO)